-GCF2SAC v1.4.3 for Linux i386 (86K .gz).Note: The Linux binary needs access to the Qt runtime library (2.4M .gz), either in your normal library path or in the current directory.Note: This 32-bit software runs on 32-bit and 64-bit operating systems.
+Runtime error 230 at 080677E9 Segmentation fault (core dumped)This 32-bit linux software runs on 32-bit and 64-bit operating systems.
 To install it on a 64-bit Linux platform, please follow these instructions to install the relevant libraries.

-gcf2sac program without any parameters.
+To get a list of the options, run the gcf2sac program without any parameters.
 The following text is displayed:

-gcf2sac *.gcf will convert every GCF file in the current directory.
+You can use wild cards in the file-name, so gcf2sac *.gcf will convert every GCF file in the current directory.
 The name of the converted file will be the same as the GCF file name, with the extension changed to .sac.

-You can configure Scream! to run GCF2SAC automatically on GCF files it produces, by setting it as a post-processor.
+You can configure Scream! to run GCF2SAC automatically on GCF files it produces by setting it as a post-processor.
 Although Scream! can output SAC files, it will not output in multiple formats simultaneously, so using GCF2SAC as a post-processor will save you running two copies of Scream!.

 The -l option

--l option in the command line will force GCF2SAC to use little-endian (Intel) byte order.
+Including the -l option in the command line will force GCF2SAC to use little-endian (Intel) byte order.
 The default is big-endian (Motorola, or ‘network’) byte order.